Up to 50% off sofas & mattresses — limited‑time deals.

 OEKO-TEX STANDARD 100 is often most relevant to the textile parts of a mattress.
 OEKO-TEX describes it as a label for textiles tested for harmful substances, from yarn to finished product, and says every thread, button, and accessory in the certified article is tested against a list of more than 1,000 harmful substances, with limit values reviewed at least once a year.

-That makes OEKO-TEX helpful when your concern is close skin contact with the mattress cover, quilted top, or textile components.
-It is a strong signal for textile testing, but it is not the same thing as a whole-mattress low-emissions certification.
-If a product page highlights OEKO-TEX and says nothing about the foam or finished-product emissions, you still have an information gap.
+That makes OEKO-TEX useful when your concern is close skin contact with the cover, quilted top, or other textile components.
+It is a strong textile signal, but it is not the same thing as a whole-mattress low-emissions certification.
+If a product page highlights OEKO-TEX and says nothing about the foam or the finished product’s emissions, there is still an information gap.

 A common mistake is to compare OEKO-TEX and GREENGUARD Gold as if one replaces the other.
-They do not.
-One is a better answer for textile substance screening; the other is a better answer for indoor-air emissions.
-The strongest listings explain both the component and the purpose of each label.
+It does not.
+One is more useful for textile substance screening, while the other is more useful for indoor-air emissions.

 What GOTS and GOLS Mean in Organic Mattresses